Surely, from now on all generations will call me blessed Luke 1:46

 Conversations about how our building functions for our parish needs began in earnest in 2019.
 Click here to read more about how our parish hall construction story has unfolded thus far.

-Click here to read the monthly updates from the Building Committee.
+Click here to read the updates on the building project.

 Capital Campaign Committee